SW-star2316/Active-Directory-/README.md

 * click on user
 * Then create the user name as you want it
 * After you create the user you want click on next and thats how you create a user
-# How to Create & Add into group
+# How to Create Group & Add into group
 * Click on Active Directory user and computer
 * Then click on school local
 * scroll down and press on user